 Here are a few quiet time activities for kids:

-As far as content, allow kids to choose whatever they would like to read, including comic books and graphic novels.
+Regarding content, allow kids to choose whatever they want to read, including comic books and graphic novels.
 Reading is reading!
 Kids can also do adjacent reading activities like sorting books into colors, alphabetizing books, choosing three books with similar themes (animals, fairytales, space), or writing and illustrating their own stories.
 Siblings can coordinate storytimes for younger kids.
 And younger kids can read to stuffed animals, dolls, and even the family dog!

 Arts and Crafts

-From sidewalk chalk portraits to creating magnificent collages using everyday household items, there are countless ways kids can occupy themselves through making things.
+From sidewalk chalk portraits to creating magnificent collages using everyday household items, kids can occupy themselves by making things in countless ways.
 Here are a few quick ideas:

-- Art Prompts: Create an “art prompt” jar and have kids draw slips of paper that give them ideas for drawings.
-Prompts could be “a place you’d like to visit someday” or “a new animal that has just been discovered” or “the world’s most delicious cake.”
-You can time these for five-minute exercises or allow the child just to do one drawing for thirty minutes.
+Art Prompts: Create an “art prompt” jar and have kids draw slips of paper that give them ideas for drawings.
+Prompts could be “a place you’d like to visit someday,” “a new animal that has just been discovered,” or “the world’s most delicious cake.”
+You can time these for five-minute exercises or allow the child to do one drawing for thirty minutes.

-- Jewelry Time: Break out some colorful yarn and a tray of household items that can be threaded, including buttons with large holes, tubed pasta, nuts, washers, sections of paper rolls, and pipe cleaners made into little circles.
+Jewelry Time: Break out some colorful yarn and a tray of household items that can be threaded, including buttons with large holes, tubed pasta, nuts, washers, sections of paper rolls, and pipe cleaners made into little circles.
 You can also add large beads that can be easily threaded.
-Please make sure anything you add to the tray is safe and appropriate for your children’s age.
+Please ensure anything you add to the tray is safe and appropriate for your children’s age.